harleydutton/tabula-rasa/Chapters/Backgrounds/Damage (unlucky)/Rest.md

 	- you can try and patch things up by makeing reparations through RP, probably requiring Presence Checks
 	- or any combination of the above

-death:
-if you have more bad reputation than [[Presence]] your character will become [[Unplayable]] and you should probably make a new character.
+---

+from curses:
+healing it:
+- atonement, repentance, penance, etc. based on the god/code:
+	- you must try to undo the thing
+	- you must sacrifice something
+	- you have to figure out how to talk to your higher power and get a pardon